ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Logger/Index.rst

    /** @var t3lib_log_AbstractLogger */
    $logger = t3lib_log_LogManager::getLogger(__CLASS__);

-Using :php:`__CLASS__` as name for the logger is strictly recommended to enable logging configuration based on the class hierarchy.
+Using :php:`__CLASS__` as name for the logger is recommended to enable logging configuration based on the class hierarchy.

 Log() method